-Frequently called upon to handle sensitive and high-profile discrimination matters, Akin Gump Strauss Hauer & Feld LLP’s employment discrimination and civil rights attorneys have extensive trial and appellate experience in the litigation of employment claims against employers of all sizes and regularly defend employee discrimination charges brought by the EEOC and its counterparts at the state and local level.
+Frequently called upon to handle sensitive and high-profile discrimination matters, Akin Gump Strauss Hauer & Feld LLP’s employment discrimination and civil rights attorneys have extensive trial and appellate experience in the litigation of employment claims against employers of all sizes.
+They regularly defend employee discrimination charges brought by the EEOC and other federal and state anti-discrimination agencies.
 These experiences include routine single plaintiff cases alleging discrimination or retaliation, as well as prominent cases on a wide range of employment issues.
 One of our most notable engagements has been our recent successful representation of the Freeman Company in the first case to test the EEOC’s 2012 policy guidance on criminal and background checks, as well as the boundaries of Title VII of the Civil Rights Act of 1964.
 The Wall Street Journal covered the decision, stating that Freeman defeated “one of the [EEOC’s] most high-profile crusades.”

-At the head of our EEO practice is a former general counsel to the EEOC who literally wrote the book on dealing with, and litigating against, the EEOC (EEOC Litigation and Charge Resolution (BNA 2d. ed.
+One of our partners, Donald Livingston, served as EEOC General Counsel under former President Bush.
+He is also the author of EEOC Litigation and Charge Resolution (BNA 2d. ed.
 2014), the only treatise of its kind, which covers all aspects of dealing with the EEOC.
-Mr. Livingston is consistently recognized by Chambers USA, which describes him in the 2015 edition as “[t]he "superb" Donald Livingston [who] is held in high regard for his expertise in handling matters before the EEOC, and for his experience in discrimination and civil rights work.”
+Mr. Livingston is consistently recognized by Chambers USA, which describes him in the 2015 edition as “[being] held in high regard for his expertise in handling matters before the EEOC, and for his experience in discrimination and civil rights work.”
 He has also been praised by clients for his knowledge of procedures and practices within the organization—“very bright and creative in his approach to both litigation and legal problems in general.”
 (Chambers USA 2015).
 Another of our partners is a former principal deputy chief of the Employment Litigation Section of the Civil Rights Division of the U.S. Department of Justice (DOJ).